 This can happen in Stan with well-specified models if the posterior geometry is too difficult (usually due to extreme stiffness that varies).
-A simple example is the eight schools problem, the data for which consists of sample means y_j and standard deviations σ_j of differences in test score after the same intervention in J = 8 different schools.
-Donald B. Rubin (1981) applies a hierarchical model for a meta-analysis of the results, estimating the mean intervention effect and a varying effect for each school.
-With a standard parameterization and weak priors, this model has very challenging posterior geometry, as shown by Talts et al. (2018); this section replicates their results.
+A simple example is the eight schools problem, the data for which consists of sample means y_j and standard deviations σ_j of differences in test score after the same intervention in

-Figure 28.2: Simulation based calibration plots for location and scale of a normal model with standard normal prior on the location standard lognormal prior on the scale with mismatched generative model using a Student-t likelihood with 4 degrees of freedom.
+Figure 29.2: Simulation based calibration plots for location and scale of a normal model with standard normal prior on the location standard lognormal prior on the scale with mismatched generative model using a Student-t likelihood with 4 degrees of freedom.
 The mean histogram appears uniform, but the scale parameter shows simulated values much smaller than fit values, clearly signaling the lack of calibration.